Treat Sciatica, Slip Discs & Nerve Pain Without Rush.

 Micro-Surgery (Only if needed).

 Yes.
-In most cases, pain settles without surgery.
+In many cases, pain settles without surgery.
 We start with medicine, posture correction, and guided exercises you can actually do.
 If pain still blocks progress, we add a focused injection.
-Surgery is last step.
-Not first step.
-We avoid unnecessary procedures and save the cost.
+Surgery is considered only when symptoms, examination, and imaging point to a clear benefit.

 When is spine surgery considered?